Melbourne Uniting Church Schools 2024 Exhibition

 This post is to tempt anyone who would like to dabble with iconography not to think twice.
 If you are Melbourne based, I cannot recommend our school highly enough.
 Why?
 It is made up an unlikely group of very different people who because they share this particular interest, have become friends.
 The group consists mainly of women – though there are a few men.
 Ages range from the late twenties to over 70 (I am guessing).
 It includes people of diverse ethnicities and professional experience – from students, journalists, IT workers, lawyers, museum curators, Doctors of Divinity, academics, retired folk, professional artists, sculptors, teachers, housewives, pastoralists - (and these are just the range of people I have been lucky enough to interact with – there are more).
 It is a meeting place for people of different religious backgrounds – Orthodox Christians, Catholics, Protestants (from various denominations), Jews and perhaps a few others too.
 Topics around the lunch table are as wide-ranging as the people and the food – thought-provoking, informative and sometimes challenging, but mostly fun, especially since they are digested along with coffee, sweet treats and snacks brought in by the students who attend.

-Our teacher Rev. Dr. Peter Blackwood is a retired Anglican minister who intersperses practical advice regarding art, with short talks on theology, the history of religious art, basic and advanced art tips and hints, anecdotes and so, much more.
+Our teacher Rev. Dr. Peter Blackwood is a retired Uniting Church minister who intersperses practical advice regarding art, with short talks on theology, the history of religious art, basic and advanced art tips and hints, anecdotes and so, much more.
 Check out his YouTube channel at https://www.youtube.com/@PeterBlackwood to get an idea on what’s on offer.

 Here are images of the icons which I contributed to the exhibition: